Distance learning has been taking over traditional classroom education for years now. This process has advanced and

 Cons of the Distance Learning for Organizers

-There are though a couple of cons to this kind of education, not every tutor is an expert when it comes to technology.
+There are a couple of cons to this kind of education.
+Not every tutor is an expert when it comes to technology.
 They could feel lost in the sea of features that online learning platforms offer.
 They could even feel lost when it comes to using a computer, so you have to keep that in mind.

 Lecturers Need to Learn How to Use the Platform

 It’s an essential part of distance learning.
-Lecturers need to know how to use the platform, how to make it look good, and especially they need to realize that the technical part of online learning has a pivotal role in it.
+Lecturers need to know how to use the platform and how to make it look good, and they especially need to realize that the technical part of online learning has a pivotal role in it.
 It’s also crucial for them to know how to hold their audience’s attention.

 Lack of the Authority

-It’s definitely harder to build authority in online learning, and a good leader is truly essential in the process of learning new things.
+It’s definitely harder to build authority in online learning, and a good leader is essential in learning new things.
 So, the tutor needs to find a way to build that authority.

 But you should not discard e-learning because of the few rotten apples.
 It’s not perfect, but very often, it’s more practical and valuable than your local college.
 Wouldn’t you instead learn from a person working in the field rather than an academic?
 Webinars attract experts as well as people yearning to become one.
 So, don’t miss your chance to become a professional without having to get out of bed.

-Check out MyOwnConference: you can sign in for a free trial and test our software.
+Check out MyOwnConference: you can sign in for a free trial and test our webinar software.